Snowflake

 CLUSTER BY (sale_date, product_id);

-Materialized Views
+Materialized Views and Search Optimization

 SQL

-1234567CREATE MATERIALIZED VIEW monthly_sales AS
+12345678910111213141516CREATE MATERIALIZED VIEW monthly_sales AS

 SELECT

-DATE_TRUNC('month', sale_date) as month,
+DATE_TRUNC('month', sale_date) AS month,

-SUM(amount) as total_sales
+SUM(amount) AS total_sales

 FROM sales

-GROUP BY month;
+GROUP BY 1;

 11. Resource Management